Alejogb1/job-board/blog-data/how-does-parameter-selection-work-in-lassocv-when-nothing-is-supplied.md

 Oh and by the way a programmer walks into a library asks for books about paranoia the librarian whispers "they're right behind you"

-Alright I think that should cover it let me know if you have any more questions I've seen my fair share of stuff related to Lasso and I might have some other tips or tricks that I can share
+I think that should cover it let me know if you have any more questions I've seen my fair share of stuff related to Lasso and I might have some other tips or tricks that I can share